 Like many artists I was trained to use traditional materials for my art -- oils and acrylics for painting, and commercial dyes for fiber art.
 These products give us the bright colors that we like, but they come at a cost.
 They are made with synthetic pigments, plastics and chemicals that are detrimental and sometimes toxic to people and the planet.

 With a growing concern about the environment, I felt uneasy using harmful materials for my art, and looked for healthier alternatives.
 I stumbled upon leftover house paint, available for free from some recycling centers as well as from numerous acquaintances and friends.
-Everyone has leftover house paint they want to get rid of, and once they found out that I could use it, I was inundated with paint.
 By repurposing leftover house paint for my art, I'm using materials that would otherwise go to waste.